Affiliate marketing on Instagram has opened up the doors for brands, influencers, and affiliate marketers to work creatively together.

 - make sure that your Instagram profile stands out from the rest

-- work on developing good relationships with influencers and brands in your niche
+- work on researching influencers and developing good relationships with influencers and brands in your niche

 - have a strategy and clear expectations that work for you both